 SS 6, "Gaze of the Cat," for example, is an experiment that failed.
 (By contrast, SS 13, "The Fisher Case," is an experiment that worked, and I wish it appealed to more people.)
 "Gaze of the Cat" is my weird tribute to Will Eisner, one of the comic-book artists most formative to me.
 It's supposed to be a Spirit story; one of his "caught up in weird events in some strange place" kind of stories, that he did so well.
 It really should look like a Spirit story, and it does not, and my attempt at it just makes a lot of the panels badly lit and difficult to make out.
 (On the other hand, there's one panel in the story which I think is one of the most beautiful single panels I've ever done.)

-I am sometimes tempted to remake these earlier issues, since my grasp of what I'm doing has gotten so much better.
+I am sometimes tempted to remake these earlier issues (especially "Gaze"), since my grasp of what I'm doing has gotten so much better.
 But the only one I've actually remade, and the only one I'm likely to remake, is issue 1.
 This is because issue 1 was not just very, very clumsy, but because it was in a different page size and layout from all the others, and that annoyed me.
 If it had only been clumsy, I might have left it.

 When I redid SS 1, I kept it to the same eight pages as the original (though they are bigger pages, because they changed to my basic eight-panel layout).
 That was the length I originally thought these stories were going to be.
 But eight pages isn't enough, and that's one reason the story in SS 1 is skimpy.
 It would not suffice today.